Potential Rabbit Health Challenges

 - E.cuniculi (encephalitozoon cuniculi) is another parasite that can affect rabbits and cause disease.
-It is also a zoonosis, meaning that human care staff can potentially contract it and should follow good hygiene and safety protocols when working with an infected resident.
+It is also a Any disease or illness that can be spread between nonhuman animals and humans., meaning that human care staff can potentially contract it and should follow good hygiene and safety protocols when working with an infected resident.
 After E. cuniculi has entered a rabbit’s body, it will catch a ride through the bloodstream to organ systems of the body like the liver, brain, and kidneys.
 Once there, it will cause the cells to rupture, which results in inflammation and other signs.
 Sadly, these signs present as neurological issues, eye disease, and kidney disease.
 A veterinarian can perform a blood test that will ascertain whether the rabbit has been exposed to the bacteria.
 There are treatments aimed at reducing inflammation in the body and a parasiticide to rid the rabbit of the parasites.
 Talk to your veterinarian about quarantine policies for new residents that can protect them and the other residents.

 Lead Toxicity In Rabbits